 This course focuses on the social, political, economic and cultural variable that impact the Chinese environmental deterioration and these consequences for the world at large.
 Alternative models of environmental conservation are included.
-Prerequisites: SO-121 OR UR-151; Course Type(s): Pluralism.
+Prerequisites: SO-121 OR UR-151; Course Type(s): Pluralism,Core curriculum course.